Message from the Director

 Gabrielle M. Buckley

-The Gannon Center also includes the Women and Leadership Archives (WLA), which focuses on the records of women leaders, including those affiliated with the Gannon Center’s predecessor, Mundelein College.
-Work is underway on the Mundelein at 90 project funded by the Illinois History Digital Imaging Grant.
-The Mundelein at 90 digitization project aims to digitize and provide online access to unique historical records from Mundelein College through the Illinois Digital Archives.
+The Gannon Center is also home to the Women and Leadership Archives (WLA), which focuses on the records of women leaders, including those affiliated with the Center's predecessor, Mundelein College.
+The WLA celebrated its 30th Anniversary last year and continues to grow in both excellence and reputation.

 Gabrielle M. Buckley